pivotal-cf/docs-pks/nsxt-3-0-install.hbs.md

 ---
-title: Installing and Configuring NSX-T Data Center v3.0 for Tanzu Kubernetes Grid Integrated Edition -NSXT
+title: Installing and Configuring NSX-T Data Center v3.0 for {{  vars.product }}
+ -NSXT
 ---

 This topic describes how to install and configure NSX-T Data Center v3.0 for use with {{  vars.product_full }} ({{ vars.product_short }}) on vSphere.

-##<a id='nsxt30-prereqs'></a> Prerequisites for Installing NSX-T Data Center v3.0 for Tanzu Kubernetes Grid Integrated Edition
+##<a id='nsxt30-prereqs'></a> Prerequisites for Installing NSX-T Data Center v3.0 for {{  vars.product }}

-To perform a new installation of NSX-T Data Center for Tanzu Kubernetes Grid Integrated Edition, complete the following steps in the order presented.
+To perform a new installation of NSX-T Data Center for {{  vars.product }}, complete the following steps in the order presented.

 1. Verify NSX-T v3.0 support for your TKGI version.
 For more information, see the [Release Notes](./release-notes.html) for the TKGI version you are installing.

-1. Read the topics in the [Preparing to Install Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX-T Data Center](./vsphere-nsxt-index-prepare.html) section of the documentation.
+1. Read the topics in the [Preparing to Install {{  vars.product }} on vSphere with NSX-T Data Center](./vsphere-nsxt-index-prepare.html) section of the documentation.

 1. Read the [Configuring NSX-T Data Center v3.1 Transport Zones and Edge Node Switches for TKGI](nsxt-3-1-install-delta.html) topic.